HardyScheel/beautiful-jekyll/_posts/2018-12-03-eclipse-setting-up-eclipse-for-java.md

 To have a look at the original JRE library source code and to quick access the Javadoc documentation of the JRE libraries do the following steps.

-Under preferences -> Java -> Installed JREs choose your JRE and click on edit.
+Under `preferences -> Java -> Installed JREs` choose your JRE and click on edit.

 ![eclipse-jre-doc-sources-1][eclipse-jre-doc-sources-1]

-Mark the highlighted libraries and click on Javadoc Location.
+Mark the highlighted libraries and click on `Javadoc Location`.

 ![eclipse-jre-doc-sources-2][eclipse-jre-doc-sources-2]

-Choose the location of the JDK-doc documentation archive file, browse within the archive to the folder called api and click validate to proof if Eclipse can find the entry point of the documentation.
+Choose the location of the JDK-doc documentation archive file, browse within the archive to the folder called `api` and click validate to proof if Eclipse can find the entry point of the documentation.

 ![eclipse-jre-doc-sources-3][eclipse-jre-doc-sources-3]